patrick-llgc/Learning-Deep-Learning/README.md

 This repository contains my paper reading notes on deep learning and machine learning.
 It is inspired by [Denny Britz](https://github.com/dennybritz/deeplearning-papernotes) and [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes).
 A minimalistic webpage generated with Github io can be found [here](https://patrick-llgc.github.io/Learning-Deep-Learning/).

 ## About me
 My name is [Patrick Langechuan Liu](https://www.linkedin.com/in/patrick-llgc/).
-After about a decade of education and research in physics, I found my passion in deep learning and autonomous driving.
+After about a decade of training and research in physics, I found my passion in deep learning and autonomous driving.

+I am currently Director of AI at Nvidia, leading the ML modeling effort for Nvidia's end-to-end autonomous driving project, Alpamayo.

 ## What to read
 If you are new to deep learning in computer vision and don't know where to start, I suggest you spend your first month or so dive deep into [this list of papers](start/first_cnn_papers.md).
 I did so ([see my notes](start/first_cnn_papers_notes.md)) and it served me well.